 As a result, it’s super cheap and easy to start an online store.

 For someone who is just starting out creating a blog, or even trying to sell products online, what advice would you offer?
-What do you wish someone told you about when you first started?

-The most important advice I have to give about starting an online business is to make sure that there’s something unique or valuable about what you are trying to create before you launch.
+The most important advice I have to give about starting an online business is to make sure there’s something unique or valuable about what you are trying to create before you launch.
 Most people who fail with their businesses simply throw something up that blends in with every other website out there.

 Is there anything else you’d like to share with us today?

 Most people who want to start an online business are afraid to begin.
-But let me tell you this.
+But let me tell you this:

-I didn’t have any experience with running a business of any kind when I started.
+- I didn’t have any experience with running a business of any kind when I started.

-I didn’t know anything about websites.
+- I didn’t know anything about websites.

-I didn’t know how to program in PHP.
+- I didn’t know how to program in PHP.

-I didn’t know any HTML or CSS.
+- I didn’t know any HTML or CSS.

-I wasn’t willing to invest much money.
+- I wasn’t willing to invest much money.

-I didn’t have any confidence that customers could find me online.
+- I didn’t have any confidence that customers could find me online.